Wales Fans Boo Thomas Partey During Ghana Friendly

-• Ghana coach Carlos Queiroz defended Partey’s inclusion in the World Cup squad, citing the principle of presumed innocence
+• Black Stars coach Carlos Queiroz defended Partey’s inclusion in the squad, citing the principle of presumed innocence

 • Partey is expected to feature for Ghana at the World Cup, where the Black Stars will face England in the group stage

-Thomas Partey was booed by sections of Wales supporters during Ghana’s international friendly against the Wales national team at Cardiff City Stadium on Tuesday night.
+Thomas Partey was booed by some Wales supporters during Ghana’s international friendly against the Welsh national team on Tuesday night, June 2.

-Partey was handed a starting role in midfield alongside Elisha Owusu as Ghana looked to control the centre of the pitch.
+Partey was handed a starting role in midfield alongside Elisha Owusu as Ghana looked to control the centre of the pitch at the Cardiff City Stadium.

 Source: Getty Images